PennyLaneAI/pennylane/doc/development/deprecations.rst

 * The ``qml.qinfo`` module has been deprecated.
 Please see the respective functions in the ``qml.math`` and ``qml.measurements`` modules instead.

-  - Deprecated top level access in v0.39
+  - Deprecated in v0.39
-  - Top level access removed in v0.40
+  - Will be removed in v0.40

 * ``Device``, ``QubitDevice``, and ``QutritDevice`` will no longer be imported top level in v0.40.
 They instead we be available as ``qml.devices.LegacyDevice``, ``qml.devices.QubitDevice``, and ``qml.devices.QutritDevice``